 Now that we know what it means, how does this personality trait manifest itself in our daily lives?

 Tolerance is all about our attitude toward “the other.”
-Recognizing cultural differences, but also the fact that we are all human, is an important step in becoming tolerant.
+Recognizing cultural differences, and the fact that we are all human, is an important step in becoming more tolerant.

 At first glance, most people probably form strong opinions about what this man is like.
 Words like “scary,” “mean,” or “violent” might come to mind.
 But a tolerant person will look beyond what they think they see.

 And in doing so, they will discover that this man is simply displaying his Maori heritage.
-Tribal tattoos and accessories, along with the haka war dance (which includes this type of facial expression) are a huge part of the native culture in New Zealand.
+Tribal tattoos and accessories, along with the haka war dance (which includes this type of facial expression) are major parts of the native culture in New Zealand.

 A) Interesting!
 You ask about what role the dish plays in the local culture, and give it a try.
 If your host prepared it especially for you, it must be special.